 A fascinating story of the changing image of Africa's people in Western art.
 The images are simply extraordinary and the scholarship inspiring.
 Anyone who cares about Western art or about Africa and her diaspora ought to know these magnificent volumes. -- Kwame Anthony Appiah In addition to being an indispensable guide to the evolving meanings of racial difference, these dazzling volumes filled with extraordinary images and rich arguments contribute to an alternative history of the Western world.
 An invaluable gift for both specialists and general readers. -- Paul Gilroy, author of The Black Atlantic: Modernity and Double Consciousness

-David Bindman is Emeritus Professor of the History of Art at University College London.
-Henry Louis Gates, Jr., is Alphonse Fletcher University Professor and the Director of the W. E. B. Du Bois Research Institute at the Hutchins Center for African and African American Research at Harvard University.
+David Bindman is Professor of the History of Art, Emeritus, at University College London.
+Henry Louis Gates, Jr., is the author of numerous books and has written extensively on the history of race and anti-Black racism in the Enlightenment.
+His most recent works include Stony the Road and The Black Church.
+He is the Alphonse Fletcher University Professor and Director of the Hutchins Center for African and African American Research at Harvard University.

 A fascinating story of the changing image of Africa's people in